3-D Ultra NASCAR Pinball

 3-D Ultra NASCAR Pinball is a 1998 pinball video game for Windows and Mac OS, and the fourth game in 3-D Ultra Pinball series.
-It was also released under the title 3-D Ultra Pinball: Turbo Racing.
-The game uses an improved graphics engine from the previous 3-D Ultra Pinball titles, which takes advantage of greater color depth and resolution up to 800x600 pixels.
-On the game's CD, the publishers have added texts and videos about NASCAR races.
+It was released under the title 3-D Ultra Pinball: Turbo Racing in Europe.
+The game uses an improved graphics engine first used in 3-D Ultra Pinball: Thrillride, which takes advantage of greater color depth and resolution up to 800x600 pixels.
+The game includes multimedia information about four NASCAR tracks, namely Bristol Motor Speedway, Talladega Superspeedway, Atlanta Motor Speedway, and Watkins Glen International Raceway; but only includes a single Speedway table alongside Garage and Pit Stop tables.

 Gameplay

 Up to four players play a virtual pinball simulation with a NASCAR theme.

-Players can play a full season of races as Dale Earnhardt, Bobby Labonte, Terry Labonte or Bill Elliott.

-Play begins with a mini game in which the player can improve their car for the race.
-This is followed by a qualifying lap which determines the players starting position in the race.
+Players can play a full season of races racing as Dale Earnhardt, Bobby Labonte, Terry Labonte or Bill Elliott.
+The choice of driver only affects some graphics, and some callouts by the in-game commentators.
+Play begins on the Garage table in which the player uses a single ball to hit targets to improve their car for the race.
+This is followed by a 60-second qualifying lap on the Speedway table which determines the players starting position in the race.
+Four ramps on this table represent the four turns of the racetrack.
 When the race begins, players have up to five balls or until a timer ends to finish the race.
-Missing too many targets will force the player to play a pit stop mini game, which can repair their vehicle for the rest of the race.
-The player finishing position in each race is tracked across an entire NASCAR season.
+During a race players can start the Pit Stop table, to increase score and improve efficiency of their car.
+The players finishing position in each race is tracked across an entire NASCAR season.

+Development

+The pit crew on the Pit Stop table were motion captured.